Direct High-Resolution Imaging of Earth-Like Exoplanets: Summary of Current Capabilities

-\item \textit{Starshades}: As reviewed in Sec.~\ref{sec:starshades}, external occulters do not improve diffraction beyond $\Delta\theta = 1.22\lambda/D$, so a 4 m telescope + 72 m starshade remains diffraction‐limited to $\sim35\,$mas.
-Photon‐budget estimates (\ref{eq:signal-starSh})–(\ref{eq:noise-starSh}) show $\sim2.3\,$yr per micro‐pixel and $\sim230\,$yr to map 100 pixels, even before operational overheads.
+\item \textit{Starshades}: As reviewed in Sec.~\ref{sec:starshades}, external occulters do not improve diffraction beyond $\Delta\theta = 1.22\lambda/D$, so a 4 m telescope + 72 m starshade remains diffraction-limited to $\sim35\,$mas.
+Photon-budget estimates (\ref{eq:signal-starSh})–(\ref{eq:noise-starSh}) show $\sim2.3\,$yr per micro-pixel and $\sim230\,$yr to map 100 pixels, even before operational overheads.